 New VBWT Site Nomination

 Now that the initial three phases of the Virginia Birding and Wildlife Trail are complete, we are beginning a process of adding new sites to this statewide effort.
 As part of this effort we have developed a process that will be used for all new sites nominated for the Trail.
-Please review the process outlined below and feel free to call (804) 367-4335, or email BirdingTrail@dgif.virginia.gov if you have any questions.
+Please review the process outlined below and if you have any questions, please feel free to call 804-367-4370 or 757-465-6868 or email firstname.lastname@example.org.

 - Print off the VBWT New Site Nomination Form (PDF) and fill it out completely, remembering to attach a map and any supporting documentation, brochures, etc. that you have that provides background about your site.